QuaCaTeam/quaca/docs/tutorials/newfeature.md

 4. (Document your code)

 Let us first look at how a generic permittivity looks like in QuaCa.
-For this head over to the directory `src/Permittivity/` and open the file `Permittivity.h`.
+Move to the directory `src/Permittivity/` and open the file `Permittivity.h`.
 You will see the following code
 ```cpp
 #ifndef PERMITTIVITY_H